Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-04-01-ma-reflections.md

 ## I Enjoy Design

 I love thinking about design and jump at each opportunity I get to express this side of myself during my day job.
-Newsletters, presentations, posters, t-shirts, you name it.
+Newsletters, presentations, infographics, posters, t-shirts, you name it.
 Some of the most enjoyable aspects of this M.A. have been the exposure to design thinking, colour, typeface, graphics, layout, accessibility, data visualisation, and much more.
-This has been some of the most personally rewarding content for me.
+This has been the most personally rewarding content for me.

 ## I Enjoy Documentation

-Over the course of my career, I have become increasingly aware of how organisations approach documentation.
-This course has taught me about documentation architectures, topic-based writing (Baker 2013), and DITA.
+Over the course of my career, I have become increasingly aware of how companies approach documentation.
+This M.A. has given me the freedom to explore how we organise content in the workplace.
+I have learned about documentation architectures, topic-based writing (Baker 2013), and DITA.
+I am fascinated by the practice of treating documentation development in the same way as software code development.
+I have been leaning on my [DevOps](https://martinfowler.com/bliki/DevOpsCulture.html) background to apply continuous integration and deployment to the documentation process.
 The practices I have learned in these modules have been some of the most immediately useful content for me.
-I have also learned so much about language and tone, and this M.A. has given me the freedom to explore how we verbally express ourselves in the workplace.

 ## The Fork in the Road

 In short, I found many things that I enjoy in this programme.
 These are things that energise me and fill up my battery.
-A little over halfway through the M.A., I decided to change direction.
+A little over halfway through the M.A., I decided to fully commit to a new direction.
 I’m unsure where the next stop is on this path, but I’m taking a break to find out.

 ![PNG image illustrating a wooden path that forks in two directions](https://github.com/Sterling-Cooper/Sterling-Cooper.github.io/blob/main/_assets/ma-fork.png?raw=true)
 ##### Figure 2: Fork in the road (Canva/Backyard Productions n.d.).